-The holidays may be over but summer’s just getting started.
-Here’s how to cope with working again and have fun in the city: we’ve rounded up 11 cool new places in Joburg for having a drink, a burger, or just hanging out.
+Summertime is here!
+Here’s how to have fun in the city: we’ve rounded up 11 cool new places in Joburg for having a drink, a burger, or just hanging out.

 1. Hell’s Kitchen

 Address: Shop 4, 7th Street, Melville